alkaloge/AZh/README.md

 * 500 : r_ggA=1.5, r_bbA=1.5

 The script will create folder 2Dscan_$sample_$mass, where output of the script will be stored.

-NB : Beware, the script will remove all files within the folder 2Dscan_$sample_$mass if it is already exist.
+ATTENTION : Beware, the script will remove all files within the folder 2Dscan_$sample_$mass if it is already exist.

-After all jobs finished, collect results of the likelihood scan with bash script (Hadd_2Dscan.bash)[https://github.com/raspereza/AZh/blob/main/combine/Hadd_2Dscan.bash].
+After all jobs finished, collect results of the likelihood scan with bash script [Hadd_2Dscan.bash](https://github.com/raspereza/AZh/blob/main/combine/Hadd_2Dscan.bash).
 You should pass as an argument the name of the folder, where results of the 2D likelihood scan are stored:
 ```
 ./Hadd_2Dscan.bash 2Dscan_$sample_$mass
 ```

-The results of the 2D likelihood scan are plotted using RooT macro (Plot2Dscan.C)[https://github.com/raspereza/AZh/blob/main/combine/Plot2Dscan.C]
+The results of the 2D likelihood scan are plotted using RooT macro [Plot2Dscan.C](https://github.com/raspereza/AZh/blob/main/combine/Plot2Dscan.C)
 ```
 // ++++++++++++++++++++++
 // +++ Main subroutine